Lada496/coding-challenge/README.md

 I want to build and expand my skills and knowledge in React.js.
 I would like to build a project that covers fundamentals and requires new skills from me so that I can become a better React.js and frontend developer.
 I am especially interested in the best practice of React.js structures and the way of using React Hooks through the real projects as my next step to learning React.js since I have learned the basic usage of React Hooks, including newer Hooks such as useContext and useReducer.
 I expect to experience the world standard web development process at Critical Mass.<br />

 ## Coding Challenge
-I did same assignment with two different ways.
+I did the same assignment in two different ways.
 - jQuery: https://codesandbox.io/s/2022-internship-exercise-menu-forked-x1hu9p
 - React: https://codesandbox.io/s/vibrant-archimedes-s2bp2s